Yaulendil/HexTwitch/README.md

 cargo build --release
 ```

-After Cargo compiles the plugin, its Binary should be in `target/release/`, and should be named something like `libhextwitchr` or `libhextwitchr.so`.
+After Cargo compiles the plugin, its Binary should be in `target/release/`, and should be named something like `libhextwitch` or `libhextwitch.so`.
 Move this File into the `addons` Directory in your HexChat config Directory; On Linux, this should be at `$XDG_CONFIG_HOME/hexchat/addons/`.

 If you have not patched HexChat, it will probably crash.
 Otherwise, you should now have Twitch features.